Transformers Learn Low Sensitivity Functions: Investigations and Implications: Details of Experimental Settings

 \section{Details of Experimental Settings}

+We use PyTorch \citep{paszke2019pytorch} as our code framework and as our implementation of LSTMs.
+PyTorch is licensed under the Modified BSD license.

 \paragraph{Experimental Settings for Synthetic Data Experiments.} We use standard SGD training with batch size $100$.
-We consider $\Tau=50$ and train with $1000$ samples and test on $500$ samples generated as per \cref{def:gen_data}.
+We consider $\Tau=50$ and train with $1000$ samples and test on $500$ samples generated as per \cref{def:gen_data}. \paragraph{Datasets, Model Architectures and Experimental Settings for Vision Tasks.} We consider the following datasets:

+\emph{Fashion-MNIST.} Fashion-MNIST \citep{fm} consists of $28\times 28$ grayscale images of Zalando's articles.
+This is a $10$-class classification task with $60k$ training and $10k$ test images.
+It is released under the MIT license. \\

+\emph{CIFAR-10.} The CIFAR-10 dataset \citep{cifar} is a well-known object recognition dataset.
+It consists of $32\times32$ color images in $10$ classes, with $6k$ images per class.
+There are $50k$ training and $10k$ test images.
+It is released under the MIT license.\\

+\emph{SVHN.} Street View House Numbers (SVHN) \citep{svhn} is a real-world image dataset used as a digit classification benchmark.
+It contains $32\times32$ RGB images of printed digits ($0$ to $9$) cropped from Google Street View images of house number plates.
+There are $60k$ images in the train set and $10k$ images in the test set.
+It is released under the CC BY 4.0 license.\\

+\emph{ImageNet-1k.} The ImageNet-1k dataset \citep{imagenet15russakovsky}, also known as the ILSVRC (ImageNet Large Scale Visual Recognition Challenge) dataset, is a widely used benchmark dataset in computer vision for tasks such as image classification, object detection, and image segmentation.
+There are $1000$ different classes, and approximately $1.28$ million training images of size $224\times 224$.
+It is released under a non-commercial research use license. \\

-\paragraph{Model Architectures and Experimental Settings for Vision Tasks.} For all the datasets, we use the ViT-small architecture implementation available at \url{https://github.com/lucidrains/vit-pytorch}.
+For all the datasets, we use the ViT-small architecture implementation available at \url{https://github.com/lucidrains/vit-pytorch}.
 For the ResNet-18 model used in the experiments on CIFAR-10 and SVHN datasets, we use the implementation available at \url{https://github.com/kuangliu/pytorch-cifar}.
-Additionally, for the DenseNet-121 model and ViT-simple model used in the experiments on CIFAR-10, we use the implementations available at \url{https://github.com/huyvnphan/PyTorch_CIFAR10} and \url{https://github.com/lucidrains/vit-pytorch}, respectively.
+Additionally, for the DenseNet-121 model, ConvMixer model and ViT-simple model used in the experiments on CIFAR-10, we use the implementations available at \url{https://github.com/huyvnphan/PyTorch_CIFAR10}, \url{https://github.com/locuslab/convmixer} and \url{https://github.com/lucidrains/vit-pytorch}, respectively.
+All of these models are released under the MIT license.

 All the models are trained with SGD using batch size $50$ for MNIST and $100$ for the other datasets.
 We use patch size $7$ for MNIST and $4$ for the other datasets.
+We estimate the expectation over $\calP$ in \cref{def:sensitivity} by replacing every patch with a noisy patch $5$ times, and sample about $30\%$ of the training data to evaluate sensitivity.

 For the MNIST experiments, we consider a 1-hidden-layer MLP with $100$ hidden units and LeakyReLU activation.
 We set depth as $2$, number of heads as $1$ and the hidden units in the MLP as $128$ for the ViT.
 We train both models with a learning rate of $0.01$.